indrashismitra/indrashismitra/README.md

 ### Hi there 👋
-I'm Indrashis currently a Third Year EEE student at @KIIT 🏫 .
+# I'm Indrashis,currently a Junior Year EEE student at KIIT 🏫 .

-Currently I'm working on Embedded systems and applications of IOT.
+ Occasionally I participate in Hackathons 💡

-Occasionally I participate in Hackathons 💡 and I have a complicated relationship with Programming 😐
+I believe that # Everything is chaos

  📫 How to reach me: https://www.linkedin.com/in/indrashis-mitra/